dataset-vn/crowdsource-tool/docs/source/guide/api.md

 The `format` parameters can be found on the Export page in the dropdown (`JSON`, `JSON_MIN`, `COCO`, `VOC`, etc).

-### Health check for Label Studio
+### Health check for Dataset

-Label Studio has a special endpoint to run health checks:
+Dataset has a special endpoint to run health checks:

 ```bash
 GET /api/health
 ```

 ### Reference
-Label Studio API endpoint reference.
+Dataset API endpoint reference.

-> These API endpoints were introduced in Label Studio version 0.8.1 and are only valid until version 0.9.1.
+> These API endpoints were introduced in Dataset version 0.8.1 and are only valid until version 0.9.1.

 | URL | Description |